In association with the National Union of Students

 Who should buy this book?

 He has a BA (Hons) in Politics and International Business from the University of Liverpool and has over five years’ experience working in the financial services industry.
-His current areas of interest are company giving, European funding and international foundations.
+He has also volunteered at Wirral CVS where he was responsible for finding suitable opportunities for volunteers.
+His current areas of interest are social investment, corporate foundations and European funding.

 If you are not an educational or welfare advisor but are yourself in urgent need of an educational grant or support and think you would benefit from information in this directory, organisations who may stock the directory as one of their resources are as follows:

-- the welfare or careers department of schools, colleges and universities
+- The welfare or careers departments of schools, colleges and universities

 Ask the organisations above if they stock the book as a resource.
-If they don’t then encourage them to stock the latest edition to enable them to help you and point them to this page to buy the book at the best price.
+If they don’t, encourage them to stock the latest edition so they can help you better and point them to this page to buy the book at the best price.

 By placing this order you agree to DSC's terms and conditions: